Victoria County License Hearing Guide

 Possible Outcomes

-• Suspension Overturned: If you successfully challenge the DPS's evidence, the suspension will be overturned, and your license will be reinstated.
+• Suspension Overturned: You successfully challenge the DPS's evidence, and your license is not suspended.

 Hardship/Restricted License in Texas

-Even with a suspended license, you might be eligible for an Occupational Driver's License (ODL), also known as a hardship license, in Texas.
+Even if your license is suspended, you might be eligible for an occupational license, also known as a hardship or restricted license, in Texas.
+This allows you to drive for essential purposes during the suspension period.

-• IID Requirement: Depending on the circumstances of your DUI, the court may require you to install an ignition interlock device (IID) in your vehicle as a condition of obtaining an ODL.
+• IID Requirement: In some cases, the court may require you to install an Ignition Interlock Device (IID) on your vehicle as a condition of the occupational license.

 Getting Your License Back